sandip1046/Real-Time-Comments-System-server/README.md

        - Create the database and tables:

-                  CREATE DATABASE IF NOT EXISTS comments_database;
+                  CREATE DATABASE IF NOT EXISTS Detrator;
-                  USE comments_database;
+                  USE Detrator;
                   CREATE TABLE IF NOT EXISTS users ( id INT AUTO_INCREMENT PRIMARY KEY,
                     username VARCHAR(255) NOT NULL,